aichingm/Pest/README.md

 _Note_ You don't need to require a specific version of Pest or any other Pest like implementation.

 ##Run Tests##
-Run your test file with:
+Run a test file with:

+    php pathTo/Pest.php myTestsFile.php

+Run all test files in a directory;

+    php pathTo/Pest.php myTestsDirectory

+Run all tests in the current directory where the name of the file starts with a given prefix:

+    php pathTo/Pest.php TestPrefix_

+To Run tests without starting the Pest program (Pest will only try to set the writer), run:

-    php -d auto_prepend_file=pathTo/Pest.php myTests.php
+    php -d auto_prepend_file=pathTo/Pest.php myTestsFile.php

+_Note_ This is useful if the test file which you want to run needs for example the $_SERVER['self'] variable set to your file and not `pathTo/Pest.php`

-The `-d auto_prepend_file=pathTo/Pest.php` part is needed because it gives you the possibility to simply switch between Pest and other implementations.
+_Note_ This is also useful if you want to quickly switch between Pest implementations.

+_Note_ Pest will __not__ change the exit code if you use this method.
+The command line call will exit with whatever you test script exits!

 ##Documentation##